What is Ada Lovelace famous for?

 Today, Ada is quite rightly seen as an icon of feminist scientific achievement, a heroine of the mind, and one of the earliest visionaries in the early history of the computer.

-James Essinger is the author of Ada’s Algorithm, a biography of Ada Lovelace, and of the forthcoming biography of Charles Babbage, Machines of the Mind.
-(James Essinger warmly acknowledges the kind assistance given him with this article by Doron Swade MBE).
+James Essinger is the author of Ada’s Algorithm (Melville House Publishing, 2014), a biography of Ada Lovelace, and of Machines of the Mind: A Life of Charles Babbage (Melville House Publishing, 2018).
+James warmly acknowledges the kind assistance given him with this article by Doron Swade MBE.

 This article was first published by History Extra in 2017